What is Carburetor?- Definition, Types & How it works

 #3.
 Remove the carburetor.

 #4.
-Remove carburetor float.
+Remove the carburetor float.

 #5.
-Remove other removable components.
+Remove any other removable items.

 #6.
 Soak and scrub components.